wrsuperboy/UEPAL/README.md

 3. Configure in `Config/DefaultGame.ini`, change `GameResourcePath` under `/Script/PAL.PALCommon` into your game path.
 4. Open Unreal Project Browser.
 5. Click "Browse..." and select `PAL.uproject` to import the project.
+6. In the opened UE editor, click on Menu > Tools > Refresh Visual Studio Project.
+7. Open VS project by clicking on Menu > Tools > Open Visual Studio.
+8. In Visual Studio, in Solution Explorer, right click on project `PAL` and select "Set as Startup Project".
+9. Select `Development Editor` as active solution configuration.
+Try debug the game in Menu > Debug > Start Debugging.

 Please note that:
 - This project is built on Unreal Engine 5.1, and may not be compatible with earlier or later versions of the engine.